About The Countess of Wessex

 The Countess attends a number of important Royal occasions each year, such as Trooping the Colour and Remembrance Day at the Cenotaph in central London.
-Her Royal Highness accompanied The Earl of Wessex to Canada in July 2000 – her first overseas visit representing The Queen, where she and The Earl attended the official opening of the 39th annual Canadian Branch Conference of the Commonwealth Parliamentary Association on Prince Edward Island.
+Her Royal Highness accompanied The Earl of Wessex to Canada in July 2000 – her first overseas visit representing Queen Elizabeth, where she and The Earl attended the official opening of the 39th annual Canadian Branch Conference of the Commonwealth Parliamentary Association on Prince Edward Island.

-Since then, The Countess of Wessex has undertaken many overseas tours both in support of The Queen and relating to her charitable initiatives.
+Since then, The Countess of Wessex has undertaken many overseas tours both in support of Queen Elizabethand relating to her charitable initiatives.
 In 2012, The Earl and Countess of Wessex visited Antigua and Barbuda, Barbados, Gibraltar, Grenada, Montserrat, St. Kitts and Nevis, St. Lucia, St. Vincent and the Grenadines, Trinidad and Tobago as part of the Diamond Jubilee tour which saw members of the Royal Family visit every Realm as well as undertaking visits to Commonwealth countries, Crown Dependencies and British Overseas Territories.
-Her Royal Highness occasionally represents Her Majesty at funerals and weddings of national and international significance, most recently at the marriage of Prince Carl Philip of Sweden and Miss Sofia Hellqvist in Stockholm.
-The Countess also attends Garden Parties and presents honours such as The Queen’s Award from Voluntary Service on Her Majesty’s behalf.
+Her Royal Highness occasionally represented Her Majesty at funerals and weddings of national and international significance, most recently at the marriage of Prince Carl Philip of Sweden and Miss Sofia Hellqvist in Stockholm.
+The Countess also attends Garden Parties and presented honours such as The Queen’s Award from Voluntary Service on Her Majesty’s behalf.

 Her Royal Highness visited military personnel based in Afghanistan in 2011 and has developed strong links with Regiments of the Armed Services.
 In December 2014, The Countess, in her role as Royal Colonel of 5th Battalion, The Rifle, flew to Paderborn, Germany to present Campaign Medals to around 400 soldiers who were among the last to leave Afghanistan.
-The Countess is often asked to represent The Queen at occasions of national significance such as the unveiling of a memorial to the Bevin Boys at the National Memorial Arboretum in May 2013 and at the unveiling of the Women’s Land Army Statue in October 2014.
+The Countess was often asked to represent Queen Elizabeth at occasions of national significance such as the unveiling of a memorial to the Bevin Boys at the National Memorial Arboretum in May 2013 and at the unveiling of the Women’s Land Army Statue in October 2014.
 Her Royal Highness also attends National Services of Commemoration, such as the Battle of Britain 75th anniversary events in 2015.